 © Courtesy of Kirk Wester - Fotolia.com

 The Wilds is a preserve/zoo that is used for all kinds of outdoor activities.
 Mountain biking, hiking, birding, and butterfly spotting are just some of the incredibly popular past times available at The Wilds.
 The Wilds is also home to a wide array of unique and exotic animals, including ostriches, cranes, African painted dogs, Bactrian camels, banteng, and common elands.
 The Wilds also runs an in-depth education program for visitors of all ages and there are group tours for families, scout groups, and schools, while guests can join the education camps during the summer months.
 The Wilds is open daily from May through September and on weekends during October.

-You are reading "25 Fun Things to Do in Ohio" Back to Top
+You are reading "25 Best Things to Do in Ohio" Back to Top

 Carillon Historical Park in Dayton is the ultimate place for learning about the lives of early Americans.
 At the historical park’s Heritage Center of Dayton, visitors can learn about inventions and innovations from Dayton's history.
 The Early Settlement Area includes several original homes, schools, and businesses that visitors can explore on foot.
 The Wright Brothers Aviation Center has more objects from the Wright family on display than any other aviation museum in the world, and guests can see Orville Wright's contribution to Wright Hall, the building that houses the 1905 Wright Flyer III.
 Carillon Historical Park also features a fully operational 1930s printing press, an exhibit dedicated to the Great Flood of 1913, and a display on one of the oldest trains in the world.